NomisIV/website/src/projects.md

 This project started as a school project, written as a graphical and java-based program, and inspired by the android app [mkulesh/onpc](https://github.com/mkulesh/onpc).

-# Old projects

-I leave no guarantees on the quality of the code!

 ## D-LAN 2021